Mezcal: Mexico's Ancient Agave Spirit

 Traditional production began after the Spanish introduced distillation in the 16th century, combining indigenous agave knowledge with European techniques.
 The spirit is made from various species of agave, most commonly Espadin, harvested after 7-8 years of growth.

-The defining characteristic comes from cooking the agave hearts in underground earthen pit ovens, giving mezcal its distinctive smoky profile.
+The defining characteristic comes from cooking the agave hearts in underground earthen pit ovens, giving Mezcal its distinctive smoky profile.

 Historical Development

-Until the late 20th century, mezcal remained largely a regional spirit produced in small batches by maestros mezcaleros.
+Until the late 20th century, Mezcal remained largely a regional spirit produced in small batches by maestros mezcaleros.
 The spirit gained official recognition with its Denomination of Origin in 1994.

-Production is concentrated in nine Mexican states, with Oaxaca being the most significant, producing approximately 85% of all mezcal.
+Production is concentrated in nine Mexican states, with Oaxaca being the most significant, producing approximately 85% of all Mezcal.

 Global Influence

-The 2010s saw mezcal emerge as a global craft spirit, appreciated for its artisanal production and complex flavor profiles.
+The 2010s saw Mezcal emerge as a global craft spirit, appreciated for its artisanal production and complex flavor profiles.
 Each batch reflects its terroir, varying based on agave species, soil, climate, and production methods.

 The industry maintains strict regulations through the Consejo Regulador del Mezcal, ensuring traditional methods while managing growing international demand.